 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Howard Finster papers, 1932-1987

-- Image Gallery items from other collections related to Finster, Howard
+- Image and Media Gallery items from other collections related to Finster, Howard

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Howard Finster, 1984 June 11, Archives of American Art, Smithsonian Institution.

 At the National Museum of American Art and National Portrait Gallery Building

 Interview with The Reverend Howard Finster conducted by Liza Kirwin in the